Follow Up Form for Creating a Themed Community

 - In order to start and remain a theme community there must be a minimum of 6 participants.

-- Coordinator or designee to meet monthly with RLD for Themed Living Learning Communities and/or RD/RLC/Resident Assistant(s) assigned to your community.
+- Coordinator or designee to meet monthly with RLD for Themed Living Learning Communities and/or HD/RLC/Resident Assistant(s) assigned to your community.

 - Coordinator will communicate with your students throughout the summer.